TerexSpace/erp-procee-mining-tkit/paper/paper.md

 # Availability and Reuse

 `ERP-ProcessMiner` is open-source and distributed under the MIT license.
-The source code is available on GitHub (https://github.com/example/erp-processminer).
+The source code is available on GitHub (https://github.com/TerexSpace/erp-procee-mining-tkit).
 The package is available on PyPI and can be installed via `pip`.
 The software is designed to be extensible, with clear stubs for more advanced algorithms and integrations.

+# Financial Disclosure

+The authors have no financial disclosures to report.

 # Acknowledgements

 We acknowledge the contributions of the open-source community and the developers of the libraries that `ERP-ProcessMiner` builds upon, including `pandas`, `networkx`, and `graphviz`.

+# References